LeWolfYT/localscope/README.md

 ads = ["example ad 1", "example ad 2", "example ad 3", "example ad 4", "example ad 5"]
 adcrawltime = 10 #in seconds

-partnered = True #you can add your logo to the 7-day forecast logo = "/my/cool/logo.png"
+partnered = True #you can add your logo to the credits logo = "/my/cool/logo.png"

 screenwidth = 1366 #1366 is default, for 4:3 use 1024. height is always 768